Skip to Main Content

 Overview

-PNC Bank offers a full suite of deposit products, and you can open most accounts online.
-One of the big exceptions to that is certificates of deposit (CDs), which can only be opened in a branch.
-The bank offers some competitive rates to customers who live in certain states but those who live elsewhere earn yields below the national average.
+PNC Bank offers a full suite of deposit products, and you can open most accounts online — except certificates of deposit, which can only be opened in a branch.
+You’ll find some competitive rates but only if you live in certain states.
+Everyone else will get rates well below the national average.
+But you can do your banking online and the bank offers a well-rated mobile app that incorporates tools for money management.

 Highlights: